 What activities can cause cauliflower ear?

 Whenever the ear is on the receiving end of shearing force, trauma to the cartilage is a possibility.
-Positions in Jiu Jitsu including headlocks, cross-face control, triangles, and chokes are the main culprits behind BJJ cauliflower ear formation.
+Positions in Jiu Jitsu including headlocks, cross-face control, triangles, and arm triangle chokes are the main culprits behind BJJ cauliflower ear formation.

 However, any sort of trauma, like receiving a blow to the ear, can cause the condition.